SystemsApproach/private5g/core.rst

 causing the on-switch P4 program to redirect packets to the buffering microservice.
-Packets are redirected without modifying their IP headers by placing them in a tunnel, using the same tunneling protocol as is used to send data to base stations.
+Packets are redirected without modifying their IP headers by placing them in a tunnel, using the same tunneling protocol that is used to send data to base stations.
 This allows the switch to treat the buffering microservice just like another base station.

 When the first packet of a flow arrives at the buffering microservice,